Minimal spanning trees and Stein's method: Proofs of percolation estimates in the Euclidean setup

-In what follows $d$ will denote the dimension of the ambient space ($\Z^d$ or $\R^d$); all Poisson processes will have intensity one and $r_c(d)$ will denote the critical radius for continuum percolation in $\R^d$ driven by a Poisson process with intensity one.
-When the dimension $d$ is clear, we will simply write $r_c$.
+In this section, the underlying space will always be $\R^d$, and all Poisson processes will have intensity one.
+We will simply write $B(\cdot,\cdot)$ and $d(\cdot,\cdot)$ without referring to the ambient space.
+Recall form Remark \ref{rem:only matters at criticality} that $r_c(d)$ denotes the critical radius for continuum percolation in $\R^d$ driven by a Poisson process with intensity one.
+When the dimension $d$ is clear, we will simply write $r_c$ instead of $r_c(d)$.